Projects Completed in 2015

 Institutional Advancement Building

 A new Institutional Advancement Building was built as a public/private partnership with GMS Development as the Developer and Gilbane Building Company as the Construction Manager.
 The project was financed through the Portage County Port Authority.
-In early December, the Advancement Operations, Alumni Relations, The Center for Gift and Estate Planning, Corporate and Foundation Relations, the Office of Institutional Advancement, and the University Foundation relocated into the newly completed building now called the Center for Philanthropy and Alumni Engagement.
+In early December, the Advancement Operations, Alumni Relations, Gift and Estate Planning, Corporate and Foundation Relations, the Office of Institutional Advancement, and the University Foundation relocated into the newly completed building now called the Center for Philanthropy and Alumni Engagement.
 The facility includes administrative offices, a call center, meeting rooms, an 80-person event space with an adjacent exhibition hall, and associated support spaces.
 The three-story building encompass approximately 34.000 SF and is situated prominently on the northwest corner of Lincoln and Summit streets.
 As a result of the sloping site, the first floor entrance is located at the northwest side of the building, while the second floor can be accessed from the southeast side of the building.
 A 120-car tiered parking lot can be accessed from Willow Street to the west and Lincoln Street to the east.
 This project was built to comply with the USGBC standards to achieve a Silver LEED certification level.

 Kent Campus Classroom, Laboratory, Auxiliary Buildings and Utility Assets Energy Conservation Project, Phase I